Choral Tales Project

 There is a place in China where mountains rise up into the clouds, a place far above the world.
 There you will find crystal streams sparkling through meadows filled with wildflowers.
 Those streams flow into jade green lakes in the mountain valleys where wild cranes fly free.
-This is where Tian, the Lord of Heaven, makes his home.
-Sometimes people call Tian the Lord of the Cranes, because the cranes are his friends and will do anything he asks.
+This is where Xian, the Lord of Heaven, makes his home.
+Sometimes people call Xian the Lord of the Cranes, because the cranes are his friends and will do anything he asks.

-Even though Tian’s home was so far above the cities and homes of men, he could hear what went on down in the world.
+Even though Xian’s home was so far above the cities and homes of men, he could hear what went on down in the world.
 He could hear the shouts of vendors selling their wares and the quiet weeping of hungry children in the night.
 Sometimes the cranes told him about things they saw when they flew to the world below.
-Tian resolved to go and see how people were living their lives.
+Xian resolved to go and see how people were living their lives.
 So one day he sat upon a crane’s back and flew down with the flock of birds to walk among men.

 The Lord of the Cranes took up a water gourd and flung arcing splatters of water onto the wall of the inn.
 As the water landed it flowed and swirled into delicate paintings of dancing cranes, cranes stepping high with outspread wings.
-The innkeeper watched with open mouth, and Tian grinned at him mischievously.
+The innkeeper watched with open mouth, and Xian grinned at him mischievously.

 ‘Do you want to see more?’ he asked.
 ‘Tell your guests to sing!’

 As soon as the inn’s guests starting singing and clapping their hands the painted cranes leapt down from the wall and danced gracefully around the room.
 The innkeeper gazed at them in amazement till the song ended, and the cranes sprang back onto the wall, no more than painted figures again.
-He turned to ask Tian what had happened, but the Lord of Heaven had gone.
+He turned to ask Xian what had happened, but the Lord of Heaven had gone.

 ‘Please,’ he asked, ‘may I know who you are?’